What is Probate?

 Stage 3 – Paying inheritance tax

-Life insurance placed in trust can be used to cover the expected inheritance tax and there may be a policy in place for this purpose.
+A life insurance policy placed in a trust can be used to cover the expected inheritance tax bill and there may be a policy in place for this purpose.

 It could be that the inheritance tax bill is large enough that the only way to pay it is for the sale of any estate property to be undertaken.
-It is the job of the executor of the will to see that this happens, although it would be usual that it was done in discussion with the heirs in case other alternatives are desired and can be reached.
+It is the job of the executor of the will to see that this happens, and they should discuss it all with the heirs in case other alternatives are desired and can be reached.

-Any other debts and bills should also be paid for from the estate.
+Any other debts and bills should also be paid for from the value of the estate.
 Like inheritance tax, this may require the liquidation of some of the assets from the estate, but communication with creditors may result in a much easier process.

 Stage 5 – Dividing the estate

 Once stages one to four have been completed, the final stage of probate is to distribute the assets to the beneficiaries as directed in the deceased's will.

 Remember, if there is no will, the estate will be shared out as per the UK's intestacy rules.